 The second change in methodology involves researchers steering away from time-based scenarios and focusing on the impacts of any given level of temperature increase, regardless of when that occurs.

 “Now when I study how extreme events may change in the future, I will approach the issue by looking at what happens when temperatures change by a given amount rather than when this will happen.
 In this way I can continue to use as many models as possible without being affected too much by the ‘hot models’,” continues Scoccimarro.

-In this way researchers focus on climate outcomes at different global warming levels regardless of when these levels are reached.
+In this way, researchers focus on climate outcomes at different global warming levels regardless of when these levels are reached.
 “The way you do that is you essentially take all the climate models and just sample what the world looks like for each model when it reaches four degrees, even if they reach four degrees at different moments depending on their climate sensitivity,” explains Hausfather.
-“It turns out that the impacts are very similar, no matter when four degrees is reached at least for most systems and for surface impacts in particular the time element is less important than you might think.
-This way you can still use all the climate models, including the high sensitivity ones.”
+“It turns out that the impacts are very similar, no matter when four degrees is reached at least for most systems, and for surface impacts in particular the time element is less important than you might think.
+This is one solution that allows us to use all the climate models, including the high sensitivity ones.”

-However, there is some concern that this approach doesn’t give enough information about warming trajectories, which could be important for policymakers for example.
+One potential drawback of this approach is that it may not give enough information about warming trajectories, something that policymakers, for example, value greatly.
 “If for some reason the warming trajectory — rather than just the global warming level — is important for a particular climate outcome, researchers should focus on what the most recent IPCC report defines as the likely sensitivity range, whose average is very similar to the IPCC’s assessed warming projections,” explains Hausfather.

 “If I am looking at how a given temperature change will affect a certain process or interaction, whether this happens in 2090 or 2100 is not that important to my research.
 However, if we then have to inform stakeholders of given impacts by a given date we should use a narrower selection of models,” confirms Scoccimarro.